MW 22x6 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

 In terms of safety, there are many recommendations regarding the use of these magnets.
-It is advisable to avoid their use in acidic, basic, organic environments or where solvents are present, and also in water or oil.
+It is advisable to avoid their use in acidic, basic, organic environments or in solvents, and also in water or oil.
 Additionally, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.

 Product suggestions

-- They do not lose power over time - after about 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose their power (of the magnet).
+After approximately 10 years, their power decreases by only ~1% (theoretically),

-- They protect against demagnetization caused by external magnetic sources extremely well,
+- They are highly resistant to demagnetization by external magnetic field,

-- By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,
+- In other words, thanks to the glossy nickel, gold, or silver finish, the element gains an aesthetic appearance,

-- They have exceptionally high magnetic induction on the surface of the magnet,
+- They exhibit very high magnetic induction on the surface of the magnet,

 Disadvantages of neodymium magnets: